 This course will give participants the necessary overview of the applications and procedures used within Europe to grant marketing authorizations for medicinal products, and of the agencies and institutions that control the regulatory process.
 Special focus will be on the European Medicines Agency and the centralised procedure, with the role of the national health authorities and other EU bodies in the mutual recognition and decentralized procedures explained also.
 The course will cover topics relating to registration of specific groups of products such as orphan and paediatric medicinal products, as well as advanced therapy and herbal product requirements.

 Who Should Attend

 An experienced ex-regulator will deliver this course and provide a comprehensive overview of the regulatory filing requirements in Europe.
-The course will be of value to both those who are new Regulatory Affairs professionals in the pharmaceutical, biopharmaceutical and generic drug industries, as well being of benefit to those wishing to refresh their regulatory knowledge.
+The course will be of value to both those who are new Regulatory Affairs in the pharmaceutical, biopharmaceutical and generic drug industries, as well as experienced professionals wishing to refresh their regulatory knowledge.

-Personnel whose responsibilities require knowledge of the EU and European country regulatory environment, such as Project Managers and those in Clinical, Non Clinical, Manufacturing and Quality areas will also find this training highly relevant.
+Personnel whose responsibilities require knowledge of the EMA and European country regulatory environment, such as Project Managers and those in Clinical, Non Clinical, Manufacturing and Quality areas will also find this training highly relevant.

 This course is designed to provide an overview of the regulatory environment throughout Europe and will provide training in: